ZeanQin/zeanqin.github.io/content/drafts/git-based-headless-blog.md

 ---
-title: Build a git-based headless blog using @nuxt/content - part 1 - technical
+title: Build a git-based headless blog using @nuxt/content
 excerpt: I have used Nuxt.js with the @nuxt/content module to build this site.
 I will talk about the reasons for the switch, the challenges occured and the design choices

 # Optional